Coronavirus cancellations: A running list of tech and cultural events hit by the pandemic

 - Met Ball On March 16, Vogue Editor-in-Chief Anna Wintour said this year's Met Gala, slated to take place in May, has been postponed.

-- Coachella The Coachella Valley Music & Arts Festival has been pushed back to October.
+- Coachella The Coachella Valley Music & Arts Festival has been pushed to October.

 - Glastonbury The UK's legendary Glastonbury music festival, this year intended to feature Taylor Swift, Paul McCartney, Kendrick Lamar and Diana Ross, will no longer take place on June 24.